DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 ## Manipulating multiple items

-It is possible to select several diagram items via hovering them over with the left mouse button pressed.
+You can select several diagram items by hovering over them with the left mouse button pressed.
 You can also select necessary items using keyboard shortcuts - Shift+Left Click.

 You can operate all the selected items at once, namely: